 This was not, however, the case in people who started ART later.

-They had decreased mortality due to non-AIDS-related causes as well as AIDS.
+They had reduced mortality due to non-AIDS-related causes as well as AIDS.

-See 'treat' very important and, as already said to crooked and right.
+See treating 'it very important and, as already said to crooked and right.
 Start immediately.

-The first study looked at mortality rates between, and then computed the life expectancy of the HIV-positive person to, 22.937 people with HIV in the United States and Canada that started with ART between the beginning of the end of 2000 and 2007.
-The study then compared their life expectancies to 20 years with the general population and noted how it had changed during the eight years of the study.
+The first study looked at mortality rates between, and then computed the life expectancy of the HIV-positive person to, 22.937 people with HIV in the United States and Canada that started with ART between the beginning of 2000 and the end of 2007.
+The study then compared their life expectancies at 20 years with that of the general population and noted how it had changed over the eight years of the study.

 The life expectancy of the HIV positive person at 20 years in the American population is approximately 57 years in men.

-On average, and in the absence of major changes, fifty percent will die by 77 years) and 62 years in women.
+On average, and in the absence of major changes, fifty percent will die around 77 years) and 62 years in women.

 And fifty percent chance of death by 82 years.
 (I think I'll change sex 🙂)

-In Canada, men can expect to live about three years longer than that and women only two more.
+In Canada, men can expect to live approximately three years longer than that and women only two more.

 Maybe I'll just move to Canada!
 (I.e.

-There is a lot of disparity in the life expectancy of an HIV-positive person
+There is a lot of disparity in the life expectancy of HIV-positive people

 However, there were life expectancy of the HIV-positive person between the different groups.